mattermost/docs/doc/installation/upgrade.md

 1. Check the [change log](https://gitlab.com/charts/gitlab/blob/master/CHANGELOG.md) for the specific version you would like to upgrade to
 2. Go through [deployment documentation](./deployment.md) step by step
 3. Decide on all the values you need to set
+4. If you would like to use the GitLab operator go through the steps outlined in [Operator installation](./operator.md)
-4. Do `helm upgrade gitlab . --version <new version> ` followed by all `--set` values you extracted in step 3
+5. Do `helm upgrade gitlab . --version <new version> ` followed by all `--set` values you extracted in step 3